 Gastown is a foodie’s nirvana, with an amazing coffee culture, cozy brunch spots, flavourful dinner restaurants and a plethora of speakeasies to sip the night away.
-It was difficult for me to narrow it down to these restaurants, but with the help of a few other locals, I think we have created the ultimate list of the best restaurants in Gastown!
+It was difficult for me to narrow it down, but with the help of a few other locals, I truly believe we have created the ultimate guide to the best restaurants Gastown has to offer.
 In each category, you will notice a few *, indicating my personal favourite spots!

 Dive in for a round-up of the best Gastown Restaurants in Vancouver!

 Revolver is a cult classic, perfect for spending a rainy morning working, or connecting with a friend.
 They have a rotating menu of their favorite brews from around North America and beyond.
 You can visit their website for their current menu!

 There are a few Prado’s around town (Commercial Drive and Fir Street being the others), and they are always packed!
 The owner has a serious track record for being sliiightly into coffee.

 A few of his accolades include four-time Canadian Barista Champion, first ever winner of the World Latte Art Championships, winner at the Coffee Fest Latte Art Championship, and four-time top three placement for Canada at the World Barista Championships (Source: Prado).
 Needless to say, you’re in good hands at this café!